Understanding ATM Card Skimming: Protecting Your Finances

 What Is ATM Card Skimming?

-1. Device Installation: Fraudsters attach a small, inconspicuous card reader (skimmer) to an ATM’s card slot.
+1. Device Installation: Fraudsters attach a small, inconspicuous card reader (skimmer) to an ATM’s slot.
 This skimmer captures card data when you insert your card.

 Detecting and Preventing ATM Card Skimming